Every Tommy Lee Jones Movie Ranked Worst To Best

 Loosely inspired by the real-life pirates "Bully" Hayes and Ben Pease, the film is about as historically accurate as a "Pirates of the Caribbean" movie, but that's hardly the point of an adventure film like this.
 Maybe a story rooted in the actual adventures of Hayes and Pease would have been more interesting than the drivel on display here.
 "Nate and Hayes" follows a missionary and his fiancee (Michael O'Keefe and Jenny Seagrove) as they find themselves caught in between a blood feud between rival pirates Hayes and Pease (Jones and Max Phipps).

-Critics such as Robert Ebert trashed the movie, citing a lack of competent action and an inexplicable plot that moves from one cliche to the next with no care towards characterization or storytelling logic.
+Critics like Roger Ebert trashed the movie, citing a lack of competent action and an inexplicable plot that moves from one cliche to the next with no care towards characterization or storytelling logic.
 Jones' career was starting to take off by 1983, but this movie certainly did the rising star no favors.

-Director Ron Shelton cut his teeth on classic sports movies like "Bull Durham," but his career sputtered out following the release of 2003's "Hollywood Homicide," The action-comedy film reviewed so poorly it effectively locked Shelton out of directing features for over a decade.
+Director Ron Shelton cut his teeth on classic sports movies like "Bull Durham," but his career sputtered out following the release of 2003's "Hollywood Homicide."
+The action-comedy film was reviewed so poorly that it effectively locked Shelton out of directing features for over a decade.
 In 2017, Shelton returned with "Just Getting Started," another action-comedy that wound up with somehow even worse reviews.

 While there is inherent value in a movie starring senior citizens as the lead actors, it would have been preferable to see them appearing in something better than this utterly disposable tripe.
-Critics such as the Chicago Reader found the comedy lazy, and the action sequences are about on par with an episode of "Murder, She Wrote."
-While Jones and Freeman are having fun in the film, "Just Getting Started" feels like it never really gets started.
-Ron Shelton is an incredible director, but it seems that he's not cut out for the action-comedy genre.
+Critics found the comedy lazy, and the action sequences on par with an episode of "Murder, She Wrote."
+While Jones and Freeman are having fun in the film, "Just Getting Started" feels like it never really gets going.
+Ron Shelton is a terrific director, just not cut out for the action-comedy genre.

 In some ways, "Man of the House" is a perfect fit for Tommy Lee Jones.
 It's a lighthearted action-comedy in which he stars as a tough-as-nails Texas Ranger assigned to protect a squad of college sorority cheerleaders.
 In addition to acting in it, Jones also serves as executive producer, a rare credit for him.
 The film is directed by Stephen Herek, who called the shots on such beloved films as "Bill & Ted's Excellent Adventure" and "The Mighty Ducks."
 Unfortunately, something went wrong.